PaulKinlan/paul.kinlan.me/content/2015-09-29-meta-platforms.markdown

 Every single platform **has** to have a good web browser, on Desktop Microsoft [reported that the Browser was the most used application](http://www.slideshare.net/thebeebs/ie9-the-story-so-far/4), on Mobile, the iPhone was sold partly on [being a web surfing device of desktop class](http://www.apple.com/pr/library/2007/01/09Apple-Reinvents-the-Phone-with-iPhone.html).
-We as web developers have grown up used to this fact and I think a little complacent.
+We as web developers have grown up used to this fact and I think we are a little complacent.

 <figure>
   <img src="/images/future-of-web-on-mobile/37.jpg" />